moan0s/hubsite/README.md

 # Hubsite

-Hubsite is ansible role to run a simple, static site that shows an overview of available services.
+Hubsite is ansible an role to run a simple, static site that shows an overview of available services.

 It is powered by the official nginx docker image.